History of Aaron Judge in Timeline

 2013: Signed with Yankees and Injury

-In 2015, Aaron Judge began the season with the Trenton Thunder, was promoted to the Scranton/Wilkes-Barre RailRiders, and was selected to play in the All-Star Futures Game.
+In 2015, Aaron Judge was invited to spring training by the Yankees and began the season with the Trenton Thunder.
+He was later promoted to the Scranton/Wilkes-Barre RailRiders and was chosen to play in the 2015 All-Star Futures Game.

 August 13, 2016: MLB Debut and Home Run

 On August 13, 2016, Aaron Judge made his MLB debut, hitting a home run in his first at-bat against the Tampa Bay Rays.
-Tyler Austin also hit a home run in his debut in the same game.
+Tyler Austin, his teammate, also hit a home run in his first MLB at-bat in the same game.

 On September 13, 2016, Aaron Judge's debut season ended prematurely when he was placed on the 15-day disabled list with a grade two right oblique strain.